JJ1LFC/keiojp-scraper/readme.md

 # keiojp-scraper

-Scrape, take a screenshot of news, and post it to Slack every hour.
+Scrape, take a screenshot or update diff of news, and post it to Slack.

 *This repository does not have any relationship with keio.jp portal site.

 ## requirement/setup
 - python3
 - venv
-- some packages (see `requirements.md`)
+- some packages (see `requirements.txt`)
 - google chrome
 - `config.ini`